2nd web-hosting provider drops harassment site Kiwi Farms

 “We won,” she said.

-It was unclear whether Wiki Farms would try to find another service provider or whether its users might begin gathering on a new forum.
+It was unclear whether Kiwi Farms would try to find another service provider or whether its users might begin gathering on a new forum.